dtmacroh/WelcomeToCalgary/README-HorizontalPrototype.txt

 the features our system offers.

 Instructions
-1. Unzip file.
-2. Open DONOTDELETE - New Project Attempt directory
+1. Open DONOTDELETE - New Project Attempt directory
-3. Open WelcomeToCalgary directory
+2. Open WelcomeToCalgary directory
-4. Select and run WelcometoCalgary (Microsoft Visual Studio solution)
+3. Select and run the file WelcometoCalgary.sln (Microsoft Visual Studio solution)
-5. Run the application.
+4. Run the application.

 Features
 -Providing information to immigrants.
 Below are the categories